hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

 _fw_lateral_longitudinal_setpoint->updateWithHeightRate(height_rate, course);
 ```

-To additionally control the equivalent airspeed or lateral acceleration, you can specify them in `updateWithAltitude()` as the third and fourth arguments, respectively:
+The `updateWithAltitude()` method allows you to additionally control the equivalent airspeed or lateral acceleration by specifying them as the third and fourth arguments, respectively:

 ```cpp
 const float altitude_msl = 500.F;